 Cohu maintains an annual incentive bonus program for senior executives to encourage and award achievement of Cohu's business goals and to assist Cohu in attracting and retaining executives by offering an opportunity to earn a competitive level of compensation.
-Based on these and the objectives described above, the Committee developed and approved specific performance targets for use during fiscal 2012 under our stockholder-approved 2005 Plan, in which certain of our named executive officers listed in the 2012 Summary Compensation Table participated during fiscal 2012.
+Based on these and the objectives described above, the Committee developed and approved specific performance targets for use during fiscal 2013 under our stockholder-approved 2005 Plan, in which certain of our named executive officers listed in the 2013 Summary Compensation Table participated during fiscal 2013.
 The 2005 Plan covers both cash and equity related compensation paid to officers and directors.

 Incentive bonuses are paid under the 2005 Plan only if the performance goals established by the Committee for the fiscal year are achieved.
 The Committee establishes a bonus formula that is applied to the achieved performance.
 The bonus formula is based on the anticipated difficulty and relative importance of achieving the performance goals.
 Accordingly, the bonuses paid, if any, for any given fiscal year will vary depending on actual performance.
-To help achieve Cohu's goal of retaining key talent, an executive must remain an employee for the entire fiscal 2012 year in order to be eligible for any bonus under the 2005 Plan that relates to fiscal 2012.
+To help achieve Cohu's goal of retaining key talent, an executive must remain an employee for the entire fiscal 2013 year in order to be eligible for any bonus under the 2005 Plan that relates to fiscal 2013.
 To the extent necessary to comply with Section 162(m) of the Code, the Committee does not have discretion to increase bonuses under the 2005 Plan, but retains the discretion to decrease bonuses paid even if the performance goals are achieved.
 Historically, bonuses have been payable in cash unless the executive has elected to defer all or part of the bonus into the Cohu, Inc. Deferred Compensation Plan.

 The Committee can choose a range of performance measures as specified in the 2005 Plan.
 Bonuses paid under the 2005 Plan are designed to reward progress toward and achievement of the performance goals.
-For fiscal 2012, the Committee determined that it would be appropriate to choose different performance measures for different executives.
-For fiscal 2012, the Committee chose three primary measures each weighted at one-third (1/3): (1) sales; (2) non-GAAP operating income; and (3) certain other management objectives, which included, among other things, customer orders, business development, operating and financial performance and new products.
-Mr. Donahue's fiscal 2012 performance measures were weighted at: 25% sales; 25% non-GAAP operating income; and 50% certain other management objectives.
-For Mr. Donahue and Mr. Jones, the sales and non-GAAP operating income target was based on Cohu's consolidated results, and for the other named executive officers the sales and non-GAAP operating income target was for Cohu's primary business, Delta Design, with the exception of Mr. Müller whose sales and non-GAAP operating income target was Cohu's semiconductor equipment group, which was comprised of both Delta Design and Rasco GmbH.
+For fiscal 2013, the Committee determined that it would be appropriate to choose different performance measures for different executives.
+For fiscal 2013, the Committee chose three primary measures each weighted at one-third (1/3): (1) sales; (2) non-GAAP operating income; and (3) certain other management objectives, which included, among other things, market expansion, business development, operating and financial performance and new products.
+Mr. Donahue's fiscal 2013 performance measures were weighted at: 25% sales; 25% non-GAAP operating income; and 50% certain other management objectives.
+For Mr. Donahue and Mr. Jones, the sales and non-GAAP operating income target was based on Cohu's consolidated results, and for the other named executive officers the sales and non-GAAP operating income target was for Cohu's Delta Design business unit, with the exception of Mr. Müller whose sales and non-GAAP operating income target was Cohu's Semiconductor Equipment Group ("Cohu SEG"), which was comprised of Delta Design, Ismeca, and Rasco.